Coroners and Inquests: What Happens When a Death Is Referred | NAFD Funeral Directory

 This guide explains, in plain language, exactly what happens when a death is referred to a coroner in England, Wales, and Northern Ireland (Scotland has a separate system under a Procurator Fiscal, which we touch on briefly).
 We want to give you the clarity and confidence to understand the process — and to know that, even during a coroner's investigation, there is still much you can do to begin planning a meaningful farewell.

-Why Might a Death Be Referred to a Coroner?
+When Is a Death Referred to a Coroner?
+(Full List of Reasons)

 Not every death requires a coroner's involvement.
 In many cases, a GP or attending doctor can certify the cause of death straightforwardly, and the process of registering the death and arranging a funeral can begin within a few days.